ClovisDyArx/hackaton_mistral_alan/README.md

-# ***Hygie.ia - Your intermediary to ease up interactions between People and Healthcare***
+# ***Hygie.ia - Your intermediary to ease up interactions between people and healthcare***

 ## Overview
-The **Healthcare Intermediary App** is an AI-powered platform that serves as a bridge between individuals and healthcare services.
-It leverages natural language processing (NLP) to extract symptoms and other relevant information from user input, provides an initial assessment of possible conditions, and routes users to the appropriate healthcare service.
-Users can describe their symptoms as they would when speaking to a doctor, and the app ensures accurate communication of their needs to the right medical service.
+The **Hygie.ia App** is an AI-powered platform that serves as a bridge between individuals and healthcare services.

 ## Table of Contents
 - [Motivation](#motivation)